-It was an age, on the one hand, of expanding freedom while on the other hand, it was an age when freedom was dramatically restricted:
+- On the one hand, it was an age of expanding freedom, while on the other hand, it was an age when freedom was dramatically restricted:

-- More and more new products became available to the average consumer for their consumption: cigarette lighters, refrigerators, electric stoves, vacuum cleaners, wristwatches, dry ice, pyrex glass for cookware, automobiles.
+- Consumer consumption soared as more and more new products became available to the average American: cigarette lighters, refrigerators, electric stoves, vacuum cleaners, wristwatches, dry ice, pyrex glass for cookware, automobiles.